Powerful explosion rocks Lebanon's capital Beirut, hundreds injured | DW | 04.08.2020

 International community responds

-The White House announced that the United States was tracking the explosion very closely and were ready to "offer all possible assistance," while Israel said they had nothing to do with the blast.
+The White House announced that the United States was monitoring the explosion very closely and was ready to "offer all possible assistance."

-Tensions have been high with neighboring Israel, after Israel said it thwarted an infiltration attempt by Hezbollah gunmen.
-Hezbollah is an Islamist militant group based in Lebanon.
+Tensions have been high between the two neighboring countries after Israel said it thwarted an infiltration attempt by Hezbollah gunmen.

 Lebanon is also currently in the grip of a major economic crisis, with many people taking to the streets in recent months to protest the financial situation.

-Note: This story has been updated to reflect the latest developments.